masrurprem/Appify/README.md

 📝 3.
 Create Posts
 Users can create posts that contain:

--Text content
--Optional image uploads
+Text content + optional image uploads

 🌍 4.
 Global Feed
 Any logged-in user can view posts created by all other users, not just their own.